pulumi/docs/content/blog/managing-f5-big-ip-systems-with-pulumi/index.md

 ---
 title: "Managing F5 BIG-IP Systems with Pulumi"
 date: "2019-02-07"
-meta_desc: "In this post, we look at some examples to demonstrate what's possible the F5 BIG-IP provider for Pulumi, as well as the power and the flexibility that Pulumi brings to working with your F5 BIG-IP systems."
+meta_desc: "In this post, we look at what's possible the F5 BIG-IP provider for Pulumi, as well as the power and the flexibility that Pulumi brings."
 authors: ["cameron-stokes"]
 tags: ["Infrastructure","Cloud-Native"]
 ---